Nexty Price Hits $0.0000 on Top Exchanges (NTY)

-Nexty (CURRENCY:NTY) traded 0.6% higher against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on March 15th.
+Nexty (CURRENCY:NTY) traded 5.9% lower against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on March 22nd.
 One Nexty coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges including CoinBene and IDAX.
-Nexty has a total market cap of $399,945.59 and $5,571.00 worth of Nexty was traded on exchanges in the last day.
-Over the last seven days, Nexty has traded 42.1% lower against the U.S. dollar.
+Nexty has a total market cap of $384,254.98 and $5,427.00 worth of Nexty was traded on exchanges in the last day.
+Over the last seven days, Nexty has traded 5.3% lower against the U.S. dollar.

 Here’s how similar cryptocurrencies have performed over the last day: